New southern China resort seen boon to Macau casinos

 By Farah Master

-HENGQIN ISLAND, China Hengqin, once a sleepy island off the southern coast of China, is gearing up to become the country's newest family friendly resort city, providing a big boost for its neighbouring gambling powerhouse, Macau.
+HENGQIN ISLAND, China, Nov 25 Hengqin, once a sleepy island off the southern coast of China, is gearing up to become the country's newest family friendly resort city, providing a big boost for its neighbouring gambling powerhouse, Macau.

 "In the coming year there will be big changes," Zhao Zhen Wu, a Chinese government director working on the development of Hengqin, said during a recent media tour of the island.